Field Hockey Coaching StaffFlames Home > Field Hockey Home > Coaching Staff > Coach Detail

 During the program's third season of competition in 2013, Murphy guided Liberty to its first ever NorPac Championship title and subsequent berth in the NCAA Field Hockey Tournament.
 Liberty posted a 17-5 overall record and a perfect 8-0 mark in conference play.
 The Lady Flames' signature win came in the NorPac Championship final, defeating No. 10 ranked Stanford, 2-1.

-In 2012, Murphy helped guide the Lady Flames to a 16-6 overall record, marking a 10-win improvement from their inaugural season.
+In 2012, Murphy helped guide the Lady Flames to a 16-6 overall record, marking a 10-win improvement from their inaugural season in 2011.
 Liberty's .727 winning percentage ranked 10th in the nation.
 Under Murphy's leadership, the Lady Flames posted a 7-1 mark in NorPac play, capturing the East Division's regular-season title in just their first season in the conference.

 Murphy was honored as the 2012 and 2013 NorPac Co-Coach of the Year, as Liberty became the first team from the NorPac's East Division to reach the conference title game in back-to-back seasons.
-During the Lady Flames' two seasons in the league, Murphy's squads have produced six all-conference members, two-time NorPac East Division Offensive Player of the Year Natalie Barr and a pair of NorPac Maria Whitehead Rookie of the Year honorees.
-Additionally, two players have earned NFHCA All-South Region plaudits under Murphy's guidance, while six Lady Flames have garnered VaSID All-State recognition.
+During the Lady Flames' three seasons in the league, Murphy's squads have produced 10 all-conference members, two-time NorPac East Division Offensive Player of the Year Natalie Barr and a pair of NorPac Maria Whitehead Rookie of the Year honorees.
+Additionally, five players have earned NFHCA All-South Region plaudits under Murphy's guidance, while nine Lady Flames have garnered VaSID All-State recognition.

 In addition to the success on the field, Murphy's squads have also excelled in the classroom.
 Liberty earned the NFHCA's National Team Award in 2011, 2012 and 2013, while five Lady Flames have been tabbed Scholars of Distinction the past two seasons.